istio/istio.io/content/en/blog/2021/stateful-set-made-easier/index.md

 ## Challenges With StatefulSet

+What is unique about using a StatefulSet with a service mesh?
+The StatefulSet pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
+Pods within a StatefulSet only listen on the pod IP, instead of `0.0.0.0`, for communication within the pods in the set.

 Many [issues](https://github.com/istio/istio/issues/10659) have been reported from the Istio community around StatefulSets.
-What is unique about StatefulSet and service mesh?
-The StatefulSet pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
-Pods within a StatefulSet listen on the pod IP only instead of `0.0.0.0` for communication within the StatefulSet pods.

 Using ZooKeeper as an example, from the `zoo.cfg` file in my ZooKeeper pod, it is configured not to listen on all IPs for quorum communication within the StatefulSet pods.